BenJ3D/ChiaFarmAlert/README.md

 The script also provides a graphical user interface (GUI) with the following buttons:

-`Refresh`: This button updates the GUI with the latest farm summary information.
+`Refresh`: This button updates manually the GUI with the latest farm summary information.

 `Send Email`: This button force sends an email to the recipient email address with the current farm summary information.